- 2/3 cup reduced-fat stick margarine, softened

 - In a large bowl, beat the margarine, sugar substitute and honey.
 Beat in the egg and almond extract (mixture will appear curdled).
 Combine the flour, baking powder, baking soda and salt; add to the creamed mixture alternately with milk.
 Stir in almonds and cherries.

-- Spread into a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 325° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Spread into a 13x9-in. baking pan coated with cooking spray.
+Bake at 325° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 15 servings.

 "This is a moist and very flavorful snack cake.
 Would recommend finely chopping vs grinding the almonds.
 Was a hit at my weekly diet class."

 "this recipe is very good and easy to make."

 "I am a diabetic and really enjoyed the taste of this Snack cake.
 It seems like everything I make for the diabetic diet, the rest of my family does not, but they all enjoyed this one."